Robert E. Norton

 Robert Edward Norton (born October 27, 1960) is an American cultural and intellectual historian who specializes in European, and especially German, history and thought from the Enlightenment to the early twentieth century.

 His work ranges across a variety of disciplines, including moral philosophy, political theory, aesthetics, and literary history.
-He is a professor at the University of Notre Dame.
+He is a professor at the University of Notre Dame and serves on the Editorial Board of the Journal of the History of Ideas.

 Education

 After obtaining a B.A. in German Language and Literature in 1982 from the University of California, Santa Barbara, Norton received his M.A. and Ph.D. from Princeton University in 1985 and 1988.
 He also studied at the Georg-August-Universität Göttingen and the Freie Universität Berlin.

 Career

 Having taught for nine years at Vassar College in New York, Norton joined Notre Dame in 1998, where he is a professor with appointments in the Departments of German, History, and Philosophy.
 Norton has also been a guest professor at the Ruprecht-Karls-Universität Heidelberg and the University of Chicago.

 In 1997, Norton was awarded a fellowship from the John Simon Guggenheim Memorial Foundation.
 He won the Jacques Barzun Prize in Cultural History awarded by the American Philosophical Society in 2003 for his book, Secret Germany.
 Stefan George and His Circle.
 His translation of Ernst Bertram's Nietzsche.
 Attempt at a Mythology was selected by the American Translators Association for the Ungar German Translation Award in 2011.